 - The birth certificates of the applicant’s children, duly certified (official and certified translation);

 - A true copy of a valid passport for the applicant and his/her spouse;

 - Curriculum vitae of the applicant and his/her spouse;

 - Copy of the Permanent Residence Permit (if available);

 - Two passport size photos of each of the applicant and his/her spouse.

 Cypriot citizenship can be obtained by the children (under the age of eighteen) of an applicant once the main applicant parent has acquired Cypriot citizenship and provided that both parents consent to the child obtaining Cypriot citizenship.

-Cypriot citizenship can be obtained by the financially dependent adult children of the applicant once the main applicant parent has acquired Cypriot citizenship if such adult children fit into either of the following categories: (a) students up to the age of twenty eight that are attending a university aiming to obtain a diploma, undergraduate degree or master’s degree; or (b) children with severe physical or mental disability that renders them unable to work.
+Cypriot citizenship can be obtained by the financially dependent adult children of the applicant once the main applicant parent has acquired Cypriot citizenship if such adult children fit into either of the following categories: (a) students up to the age of 28 that are attending a university aiming to obtain a diploma, undergraduate degree or master’s degree; or (b) children with severe physical or mental disability that renders them unable to work.

 It is now possible for the parents of the applicant to apply for Cypriot citizenship after the main applicant has first acquired Cypriot citizenship.
 In order for the applicant’s parents to apply for citizenship they must own a residence in Cyprus, the purchase price of which must be at least €500.000 plus VAT.
 It is noted that the main applicant and his/her parents may collectively acquire a residence in Cyprus, provided that the total purchase price is at least €1 million plus VAT.